akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 The biggest hurdle for most people who want to set up a Nethunter device is the kernel requirement.
 Unless your device already has a prebuilt (and maintained) kernel, then you will be told to build one yourself.
 There is a lot of documentation on this process already, but in my experience it can be difficult to know what applies in your case and what does not.

-This problem is confounded by ~~assholes~~ people who write guides with clickbait-y titles like“Build a Nethunter kernel for ANY Android device!”or with false promises like“Learn how to compile a Nethunter kernel in ten minutes!”It is also an unfortunate reality of the internet in 2025 that many ~~idiots~~ people think that ChatGPT or other large language models have authoritative answers to their questions, when all that those models really have is information they scraped from the aforementioned assholes.
+This problem is confounded by ~~assholes~~ people who write guides with clickbait-y titles like “Build a Nethunter kernel for ANY Android device!” or with false promises like “Learn how to compile a Nethunter kernel in ten minutes!”
+It is also an unfortunate reality of the internet in 2025 that many ~~idiots~~ people think that ChatGPT or other large language models have authoritative answers to their questions, when all that those models really have is information they scraped from the aforementioned assholes.

 I am writing this guide as thoroughly and honestly as I possibly can.
 It is **not** intended to be the **only **guide you will need for this process, however – surely you will have questions that this document cannot answer.
 I would like to encourage you to search for answers to these questions **in the relevant software documentation**, and **NOT** on YouTube or from ChatGPT.